Case Studies

 Finding influencers on Facebook involves joining relevant groups, following pages within your industry, and engaging with content from users who have a significant following and active engagement.
 You can also leverage Facebook’s search feature to look for influencers based on interests, location, or demographic factors.
 Additionally, consider using influencer marketing platforms that provide access to Facebook influencer databases and analytics.

-Once you’ve contacted the influencer you want to work with, there’s a couple of things to consider putting in writing:
+Once you’ve contacted the influencer you want to work with, there are a couple of things to consider putting in writing:

 A collaboration agreement gives you the chance to define certain items such as the terms and conditions of the work for both parties, what the influencer commits to, and how they will benefit in return.
 If you can, write it up and get it signed.
 One of these conditions could be to clarify in each collaborative post that there is a product or service being advertised.